mosip/mosip-infra/deployment/sandbox-v2/README.md

 ## Vitrual Machines (VMs) setup

-Before installing MOSIP modules you will have to setup your VMs as below:
+Before installing MOSIP modules you will have to set up your VMs as below:
 1. Install above mentioned OS on all machines
 1. Create user 'mosipuser' on console machine with password-less `sudo su`.
 1. Enable Intenet connectivity on all machines.
 1. Disable `firewalld` on all machines.
 1. Exchange ssh keys between console and k8s cluster machines such that ssh is password-less from console machine:
 ```
-$[mosipuser] ssh root@<any k8s node>
+$[mosipuser@console.sb] ssh root@<any k8s node>
-$[mosipuser] ssh mosipuser@<console>
+$[mosipuser@console.sb] ssh mosipuser@console.sb
 ```
 1. Make console machine accessible with a public domain name (e.g. sandbox.mycompany.com).
 1. Open ports 80, 443, 30090 (postgres) on console machine for external access.
 1. DNS: Setup a DNS server (or use cloud provider's DNS) such that console and nodes are accessible via their domain names listed in `hosts.ini`.
-It is mportant check whether domain names are resolved from within pods of K8s cluster.
+It is important to check if domain names are resolved from within pods of K8s cluster.
 One way to check is after the cluster is up, deploy `utils/busybox.yml` pod, login into the pod and run the command `ping mzworker0.sb`.
 DO NOT use `/etc/hosts` for domain name resolution, as name resolution will not happen from within pods if this method is followed.

 ## Terraform
 All the above may be achieved using Terraform scripts available in `terraform/`.
 At present, AWS scripts are being used and maintained.
 It is highly recommended that you study the Terraform scripts in detail before starting to deploy.